eusebiedev/pizza-parlor/README.md

 * _Clone Repository_
 * _Navigate to project root folder_
-* _Locate and open index.html file in your browswer_
+* _Locate and open index.html file in your browser to run application_

 ## Known Bugs as of 4/23/23